csalvador58/help-a-fren/app/README.md

 # Walkthrough

 1. An organizer can start a *Please for Help* for any cause, community, or individual in need of help.

 ![Plea for help](packages/nextjs/public/assets/1-haf-plea.png)

 2. Donors will search for any *Plea for Help* and make donations into the designated treasury fund wallet.

 ![Making a Donation](packages/nextjs/public/assets/2-haf-donations.png)

 3. A Proposer will fill out a form to submit a proposal to make use of available funds.
 After a determined time, the voting period will begin.

 ![Submitting a Proposal](packages/nextjs/public/assets/3-haf-proposal.png)

 4. Authorization is require via a Magic sign-in link forcing a user to receive and respond with the emailed One-Time-Password.

 ![Magic Login](packages/nextjs/public/assets/4-haf-magic.png)

 5. A voter will view proposals and select a vote *(For, Against, Abstain)* on the proposal during the voting period.

 ![Voting](packages/nextjs/public/assets/5-haf-vote.png)

 6. During the vote submittal process, a voting NFT token is minted for the voter and delegated to enable a voting power.
-The NFT token is transferred to their Smart Account that was generated with Magic/Biconomy authorization process.
-The token ID is created by taking the last 7 characters of the hash created from the voter's smart account address and proposal ID.
+The NFT token is transferred to a Smart Account that was generated with Magic/Biconomy authorization process.
+The token ID is created by with last 7 characters of a hash created from the voter's smart account address and proposal ID.
 The NFT meta data also includes the proposal details uploaded to IPFS.

 ![Vote Token](packages/nextjs/public/assets/7-haf-token.png)

 7. If a proposal receives a sufficient amount of votes and the voting period has ended, the proposal will be available to execute and send the proposed funds to the intended recipient's wallet address.

 ![Results](packages/nextjs/public/assets/6-haf-results.png)